Humaidu/material/Configuring-Raspberry-Pis-to-use-a-Proxy-server.md

-If you find yourself in a network that requires a proxy server set up, here's some steps to get you going.
+If you find yourself in a network that requires a proxy server set up... good luck.
+We had problems with MQTT that we weren't able to resolve but everything else worked.

+Here's some steps to get you going.
 We started from the [Raspberry Pi documentation](https://www.raspberrypi.org/documentation/configuration/use-a-proxy.md), but tried to switch to as few manual steps as possible so we could run round the classroom to configure everyone!

 Replace `http://192.168.32.3:3128` with whatever the appropriate proxy server configuration is for your network.